• Skip to primary navigation

 In automated warehouses, safety solutions must adapt as quickly as workflows change.
 Access control needs to adjust in real time without slowing people down or interrupting automated systems.

-Retractable barrier system creating a temporary access boundary around robots and conveyors in a warehouse
+Retractable barrier system forming a temporary access boundary around industrial robots and conveyors in a warehouse.

 • Clear decision points.
 Workers immediately understand where access is limited.
 This reduces hesitation and helps keep movement predictable around automated zones.